ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 each level.

-Plus, in the figure, it looks like @bb@ is hung at a strange place, but this is correct.
+Plus, in the figure, it looks like `bb` is hung at a strange place, but this is correct.
 When a variable is found at the nest level which is decreased after increased once, it is attached to the subsequent of the list of the original level.